 7 Risk Factors for Coronary Heart Disease: High Blood Pressure, Diabetes, and More

 High blood pressure, menopause, and obesity - these are some modifiable risk factors for coronary heart disease.
-Experts from National Heart Centre Singapore share 4 other risk factors that are within your control.
+Experts from National Heart Centre Singapore (NHCS) share 4 risk factors that are within your control to lower.

 Continued from previous page.